EKS Default Namespace Deletion Incident Response Guide

 ■ Cluster Information

-- Cluster Name: <Cluster Name>
+- Cluster Name: <cluster name>

-- Region: <Region>
+- Region: <region>

-- Account ID: <AWS Account ID>
+- Account ID: <AWS account ID>

-- Cluster Version: <Kubernetes Version>
+- Cluster Version: <Kubernetes version>

-■ Incident Situation
+■ Incident Details

-- Incident Time: <YYYY-MM-DD HH:MM UTC>
+- Occurrence Time: <YYYY-MM-DD HH:MM UTC>

 - Symptoms: kubectl commands fail after default namespace deletion

-- Impact Scope: Entire cluster management impossible
+- Impact Scope: Complete cluster management failure

-■ Confirmed Details
+■ Confirmed Information

 - Cluster status via AWS CLI: ACTIVE